corda/corda/docs/source/vault-query.rst

 .. note:: API's now provide ease of use calling semantics from both Java and Kotlin.

-.. note:: Current queries by ``Party`` use a party name and associated ``CompositeKey``.
-In future it may be possible to query on specific elements of a composite key hierarchy (parent and child nodes, weightings).
-This decomposition of a ``CompositeKey`` may also be used to model identity hierarchies.
+.. note:: Current queries by ``Party`` specify only a party name as the underlying identity framework is being re-designed.
+In future it may be possible to query on specific elements of a parties identity such as a ``CompositeKey`` hierarchy (parent and child nodes, weightings).

 Example usage
 -------------

 **Kotlin**

-General queries using ``VaultQueryCriteria``
+General snapshot queries using ``VaultQueryCriteria``

 Query for all unconsumed states: